LinkNLearn/homedataflask/README.md

 [2018-12-24 14:02:20 -0600] [65133] [INFO] Booting worker with pid: 65133

 Once you have proved that Gunicorn can run the app, you can delete the environment folder by deleting the file you used to host the environment while saving your main app files from that folder.

+Exit the virtual environment and run the following:

+deactivate

+Then, move the appropriate folders around and delete the virtual environment folders.

 ###### Picking Locations In the File for Gunicorn